Chirag-varu/web3-solana-wallet/README.md

 ---

 ## **Project Structure Overview 📂**

-The **Chirag-Varu Web3 Solana Wallet** project follows a well-structured directory layout to maintain organization and scalability:
+It has well-structured directory layout to maintain and organization code base.
+It is well documented and commented also used best practices and modular code structure for scalability and collaboration:

 ```
 web3-solana-wallet/